 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In December, the manufacturing Purchasing Managers’ Index (PMI), produced by NEVI and IHS Markit, rose to a three-month high of 57.2 from 56.1 in November.
+The NEVI manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit, fell to 58.7 in December from 60.7 in November.

 Business confidence fell to 10.2 in December from November's 12.7.